decidim/decidim/.ai/security.md

 - Never mark user-controlled content as `html_safe` or pass it to `raw`.
 This includes names, nicknames, titles, addresses, and values taken from `params`.
 - Escape explicitly wherever Rails does not escape for you: cells, JavaScript data attributes, JSON embedded in views, plain-text emails, log pages.
 - Query-string values rendered into HTML or JS (pagination, filters, search terms) must be escaped/sanitized server-side.
-- Rich text (WYSIWYG) content must be sanitized **server-side on save** using the existing scrubbers/pipeline.
+- Rich text (WYSIWYG) content must be sanitized **server-side before output**, using the existing scrubbers/pipeline (`decidim_sanitize` / `decidim_sanitize_editor` / `render_sanitized_content`).
 Never trust the client editor's output — attackers can POST directly to the endpoint.
+Sanitizing on save instead of on render is a deliberate architectural change: if you introduce a save-time sanitization invariant, document and validate it (all existing render paths, exports, and API representations must honor it); do not assume the rest of the pipeline already sanitizes at render time.
 - Validate/sanitize embedded content (iframes, embed URLs) and uploaded files (including SVG) server-side.
 - Any new surface that renders user data (activity logs, content blocks, version pages, export titles) must be reviewed for escaping.